 Our group centric review of CI research highlights the equal, if not fundamental, role of group structure and operation in facilitating the success of CI research and projects.
-Given the centrality of group structure to CI, we developed a set of group oriented implications for design based on a combination of an analysis of the CI literature and our group perspective on CI environments.
+Given the centrality of groups to CI, we developed a set of group oriented implications for design based on our group centric perspective on CI environments.
 The following design implications are offered to inspire and inform designers and developers of CI environments to consider the complex ways group determine what constitutes their environment, use the environment to support the interactions of the group, and how individual members of a group appropriate the environment as part of their socio-political positioning within the group.